sonntagsgesicht/businessdate/README.rst

    :target: https://pypi.org/project/businessdate/
    :alt: PyPI Downloads

-A fast, efficient Python library for generating :class:`business dates <businessdate.BusinessDate>` for fast date operations.
+A fast, efficient Python library for generating `business dates` for fast date operations.

-Typical banking business features are provided like :meth:`holiday adjustments <businessdate.BusinessDate.adjust>` to move dates away from weekend days or :class:`holidays <businessdate.BusinessHolidays>`.
-As well as functionality to get :meth:`year fractions <businessdate.BusinessDate.get_day_count>` depending on :mod:`day count conventions <businessdate.daycount>` as the lengths of interest payment periods.
+Typical banking business features are provided like `holiday adjustments` to move dates away from weekend days or `holidays`.
+As well as functionality to get `year fractions` depending on `day count conventions` as the lengths of interest payment periods.

-Beside dates generic :class:`business periods <businessdate.BusinessPeriod>` offer to create time periods like **10Y**, **3 Months** or **2b**.
-Periods can easily added to or subtracted from business dates.
+Beside dates `business periods` can be created for time intervals like **10Y**, **3 Months** or **2b**.

-Moreover `range` style :class:`schedule generator <businessdate.BusinessSchedule>`
+Those periods can easily be added to or subtracted from business dates.

-are provided to systematic build a list of dates.
+Moreover `range` style `schedule generator` are provided to systematic build a list of dates.
 Such are used to set up a payment schedule of loan and financial derivatives.